Growing old doesn’t mean slowing down for residents at Cedars village. Retirees have been getting involved in a whole host of events.

 Retirees at Cedars continue to fully immerse themselves into village life by participating in a whole range of activities and make lots of friends along the way

 Budding darts players regularly meet to play the game and the standard is improving week by week.
 Curling is a popular pastime in the village too, but residents have come up with a new way of playing so it’s more comfortable!

 Instead of getting on their knees, they’re armed with long-handled pushers.
 Active resident Peter Jewell says, “This is a blessing for those with stiff joints!”

 The session concludes with individuals competing in a game of skittles with a box of chocolates for the winner.
 Each player has four skittles and whispers amongst the village say it’s “far from easy to clear the board.“

-After an unusually hot summer last year, the ground staff are working energetically to restore them into their former condition.
+After an unusually hot summer last year, the ground staff are working energetically to restore the lawns to their former condition.

 The croquet is the most popular summer pastime in the village with four players in teams of two, fiercely sending their opponent’s ball as far from the hoop as they can.
 The version played is named ‘Golf Croquet’.
-A mixed pairs competition is held towards the end of the season which all retirees look forward to participating and spectating in!
+A mixed pairs competition is held towards the end of the season which all retirees look forward to participating in and spectating!

 And finally, it’s been pleasing for retirees to get back into table tennis to discover that the skills have stayed firmly put from the last time they played.
 Rumours have it that players can be fast and furious at times too!